-- Will the patient's medical condition adversely affect the comfort or safety of the other passengers and the operation of the aircraft?
+- Whether the patient's medical condition may adversely affect the comfort or safety of the other passengers and the operation of the aircraft.

-- What health insurance cover does the patient have in case of problems?
+- What health insurance cover the patient has in case of problems.

-- Uncomplicated myocardial infarction (MI) within 7 days (exercise testing to show that there is no residual ischaemia or symptoms is not mandatory before travel).
+- Uncomplicated myocardial infarction within seven days (exercise testing to show that there is no residual ischaemia or symptoms is not mandatory before travel).